cortexjs-legacy/cortex/README.md

 ## Naming

 The modular world is much like the nerve system.
-Neuron cells processes and transmits chemical signals to others as well as javascript modules interact with others by passing runtime objects.
+Neuron cells processes and transmits chemical signals to others as well as javascript packages interact with others by passing runtime objects.

+So, **cortex** is a neuron manager.
+That's it.

 ![neuron](https://raw.githubusercontent.com/cortexjs/cortex/master/screenshots/neurons.jpg)